Independent Commission on Civil Aviation Noise: Commissioners

 As of its dissolution, ICCAN had five commissioners, headed by Robert Light:

 Responsibilities

 ICCAN followed a programme of activity based on the Department for Transport's "2017 Airspace Policy Consultation Response".
-ICCAN's job was to make recommendations to the Government's approach to how aviation noise can managed, and how its reporting and management of aviation noise can be made more open and transparent.
-The Government will decide in 2021 whether or not ICCAN should be granted more authority; it opted to dissolve ICCAN in September 2021.
+ICCAN's job was to make recommendations to the Government's approach to how aviation noise could be managed, and how its reporting and management of aviation noise could be made more open and transparent.
+The Government said it would decide in 2021 whether or not ICCAN should be granted more authority.
+Instead it opted to dissolve ICCAN in September 2021.
+This was because politicians, civil servants and its own leaders never agreed what it was for.